PeterBartram/ESA_ESEO/README.md

-# ESA ESEO Code for AT32UC3 Device.
+# ESA ESEO Code

-Basics: To add any changes and commit code, use the following:

-* git add -A .

-* git status

-* git commit -m "Comments required here"

-* git push origin master
+The code for the functionality of the payload is under ESEO_Project/src.
+Individual modules of functionality are under ESEO_Project/src/Modules.
+Unit testing is available under TestProjects and requires Visual Studio to build (I know, I'm sorry!)